- This event has passed.

 Ensure positive literacy outcomes for every child in every classroom by partnering with Literacy Collaborative.

-Literacy coach and lead literacy teacher training is held online through a combination of live, interactive sessions and on-demand learning.
+Literacy coach and lead literacy teacher training is held in-person at Lesley University and online through a combination of live, interactive sessions and on-demand learning.

 Participants apply what they learn and receive job-embedded coaching from Lesley University faculty as part of their coursework.